04 September 2017 | Industry News | Guest Author

 Installing solar panels, small wind turbines on the roof and lateral walls of the structures, and planting coniferous trees and deciduous plants also serves the purpose of green architecture as they can utilise the extra raw energy of the environment.

-Advantages of green architecture
+Advantages of green architecture and recycling

 Green architecture has numerous advantages as it can help to reduce pollution and produce a sustainable environment that is healthy and durable.
 Green architecture can help to decrease the use of natural resources and fuels.
 It can also help to increase water, material efficiency, as well as improve maintenance of the structures from environmental elements.
 Green architecture can help to improve air quality within, and outside, the structures.
 The people living within such structures can have many economical as well as financial benefits, including saving on electricity bills as one can easily make their own electricity using green architectural equipments such as solar generated water pumps and air conditioners.
 Such residents can also hope for high property value if they ever plan on selling, as well as having additional tax benefits.